Why Inkeep?

 Here are some of the key ways in which we minimize hallucinations with our grounded-answer system:

-Providing citations - Citations help ground model answers and give end-users easy ways to learn more and introspect answers.
-We also use citations in our automated evaluation system to detect when model answers are drifting from source material.
+2. Providing citations - Citations give end-users easy ways to learn more and introspect answers.
+We include rich citations in our UI to make it easy to compare reference content and use citations to automatically evaluate, alert, and fix drift from source material.

 Incorporating feedback

-Even with a best-in-class retrieval and grounded-answer systems, feedback loops are the key to continuous improvement of model performance over time.
+Even with a best-in-class retrieval and grounded-answer system, feedback loops are the key to continuous improvement of model performance over time.

 Our platform has built-in mechanisms for this, including: